Irish Research Council Postgraduate Scholarships

 - awards for bottom-up, non-directed research, with the exception of those funded by our strategic funding partners.

 The Government of Ireland Postgraduate Scholarship Programme is highly competitive, with an average success rate of 18% over the past five years.
-Successful applicants who become scholars under the programme are recognised as demonstrating world-class potential as future research leaders and in the quality of their ideas.
+Successful awardees under the programme are recognised as demonstrating world-class potential as future research leaders.

 What we offer

-- a contribution to fees, including non-EU fees, up to a maximum of €5,750 per annum
+- a contribution to fees, including non-EU fees, up to a maximum of €5,750 per annum; and

 How to apply

-Potential applicants should read the 2021 Government of Ireland Terms and Conditions carefully to ascertain whether or not they are eligible to apply.
+Potential applicants should read the call documentation carefully to ascertain whether or not they are eligible to apply.
 Indicative versions of the applicant, supervisor and referee forms are provided for information purposes only.
 All participants must create and submit their forms via the online system.

 Please note that the timings provided here are indicative and may be subject to change.